 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a moderate amount of meat.

 However, with 40% of the total calories in our example coming from fat versus just 20% from protein, some recipes may not be suitable for every animal.

-Rudy Green’s Doggie Cuisine is a plant-based cooked frozen dog food using a modest amount of named meats as its main sources of animal protein, thus earning the brand 2.5 stars.
+Rudy Green’s Doggie Cuisine lists both grain-inclusive and grain-free moist dog foods using a moderate amount of named meats as its main source of animal protein, thus earning the brand 4 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to Rudy Green’s.
 If there are no recalls listed in this section, we have not yet reported any events.